leomrtns/leomrtns.github.io/index.md

 header:
   overlay_color: "#5e616c"
   overlay_image: /assets/images/mm-home-page-feature.jpg
 excerpt: "Computational Biologist.
-Bioinformatician at the Quadram Institute Biosciences."
+Tenure Track Fellow in Health at the University of Liverpool.
 intro:
   - excerpt: "Below you will find links to other pages with code, documentation, and technical notes for bioinformatics and computational evolutionary biology software."